expo/expo/docs/pages/guides/prebuild.md

 ### Cross-platform configuration

-Cross-platform configuration like the app icon, name, splash screen, etc. must be implemented manually in native code, these are often implemented very differently across platforms.
+Cross-platform configuration like the app icon, name, splash screen, and so on must be implemented manually in native code.
+These are often implemented very differently across platforms.

 **With Prebuild** cross-platform configuration is handled at the Config Plugin level and the user often just has to set a single value like `"icon": "./icon.png"` to have all icon generation taken care of.

 ### Dependency side-effects

-Most complex native packages have additional setup required, for example a camera library requires permission settings be added to the iOS `Info.plist` and the Android `AndroidManifest.xml` file.
+Most complex native packages have additional setup required.
+For example, a camera library requires permission settings be added to the iOS `Info.plist` and the Android `AndroidManifest.xml` file.
 This additional setup can be considered a disjointed side-effect of a package.
-Pasting required side-effect code into your project's native files can lead to difficult native compilation errors, it's also hard for library authors to document every possible combination of code blocks to paste.
+Pasting required side-effect code into your project's native files can lead to difficult native compilation errors.
+It's also hard for library authors to document every possible combination of code blocks to paste.

 **With Prebuild** library authors, who know how configure their library better than anyone, can create a testable and versioned script (Expo Config Plugin) to automate adding the required configuration side-effects.
 This means library side-effects can be more expressive, powerful, and stable.
 For native code side-effects, we also provide: [AppDelegate Subscribers](/modules/appdelegate-subscribers) and [Android Lifecycle Listeners](/modules/android-lifecycle-listeners) which come standard in the default [Prebuild template](#templates).